George Poindexter: United States Senate

 Poindexter was appointed to the United States Senate in 1830 to fill the vacancy caused by the death of Robert H. Adams and served from 1830 to 1835.
 Soon after his appointment, he learned of the financial distress of Martha Jefferson Randolph, whose father Thomas Jefferson had left an estate heavily encumbered by debt.
 Poindexter introduced a bill to grant Randolph 50,000 acres in Virginia, with the idea she could sell the land to raise money to live on.
 The bill failed to pass the Senate and was rejected by the two Virginia senators in 1831.

 Poindexter served as chairman of the Committee on Private Land Claims in the 22nd Congress from 1831 to 1833, of the Committee on Public Lands in the 23rd Congress from 1833 to 1835 and was President pro tempore of the Senate from June to November 1834.

 Poindexter's tenure as chair of the Committee on Private Land Claims had been then considered moderately controversial.
 He had espoused some views that could be regarded as socialist regarding government repossession of land.
 Poindexter was thought to have made these claims to support President Andrew Jackson's fight with the Second Bank of the United States.
-He was a supporter of President Jackson and had defended him against calls for censure stemming from the Arbuthnot and Ambrister incident, but had slowly become less happy with the President's policies.
+He was a supporter of President Jackson and had defended him against calls for censure stemming from Jackson's 1818 invasion of Florida (including the Arbuthnot and Ambrister incident), but had slowly become less happy with the President's policies.
+Poindexter accused Jackson of relying too heavily on the personal friends who became known as the Kitchen Cabinet as well as favoring personal friends and relations for government jobs, such as Jackson's planned appointment of his nephew Stockley D. Hays to a land office job in Mississippi.